J-asper/symfony_todo_list/README.md

 This will make the app make calls to port 8080 which is a regular HTTP port of the api back-end.

-Afterwards you should be able to visit  http:localhost, and everything should work normally.
+Afterwards you should be able to visit  http://localhost, and everything should work normally.

 ## Querying backend